Berat in Albania | Guide and Things To Do

 Basic info about Berat

-Berat is incorrectly known as the City of Thousand Windows – the proper translation is One above another Window – and the number of windows is surely more than 1,000.
+Berat is incorrectly known as the City of Thousand Windows but the proper translation is One above another Window.
+The thing is that there are MANY windows.
 Berat is the oldest city in Albania, where the city-castle started to be built around 500 BC.
 Some years later, the Romans conquered the city in 200 AD.

 After the Byzantine Empire, the city – omitting many other conquers – was captured by the Ottoman Empire.
 Along centuries, the Muslim conversion become important and from 1500 AD the city embraced Christians, Muslims and even expelled Jewish from Spain.